Retinomorphic sensor: Applications

 Conventional cameras capture every part of an image, regardless of whether it is relevant to the task.
-Because every pixel is measured, conventional image sensors are only able to sample the visual field at relatively low frame rates, typically 30 - 240 frames per second.
-Even in professional high speed cameras used for motion picture, the frame rate is limited to a few 10's of thousands of frames per second for a full resolution image.
-This limitation could represent a performance bottleneck in the identification of high speed moving objects.
+Because every pixel is measured, conventional image sensors are only able to sample the visual field at relatively low frame rates, typically 30–240 frames per second.
+Even in professional high speed cameras used for motion picture, the frame rate is limited to a few tens of thousands of frames per second for a full resolution image.
+This limitation could represent a performance bottleneck in the identification of high-speed moving objects.
 This is particularly critical in applications where rapid identification of movement is critical, such as in autonomous vehicles.

 By contrast, retinomorphic sensors identify movement by design.
 This means that they do not have a frame rate and instead are event-driven, responding only when needed.
 For this reason, retinomorphic sensors are hoped to enable identification of moving objects much more quickly than conventional real-time image analysis strategies.
 Retinomorphic sensors are therefore hoped to have applications in autonomous vehicles, robotics, and neuromorphic engineering.

 Theory

 Retinomorphic sensor operation can be quantified using similar techniques to simple RC circuits, the only difference being that capacitance is not constant as a function of time in a retinomorphic sensor.
-If the input voltage is defined as $V_{in}$, the voltage dropped across the resistor as $V_{out}$, and the voltage dropped across the capacitor as $V_{C}$, we can use Kirchhoff's Voltage Law to state:
+If the input voltage is defined as $V_{in}$, the voltage dropped across the resistor as $V_{out}$, and the voltage dropped across the capacitor as $V_{C}$, we can use Kirchhoff's voltage law to state:

-Defining the current flowing through the resistor as $I$, we can use Ohm's Law to write:
+Defining the current flowing through the resistor as $I$, we can use Ohm's law to write:

 From the definition of current, we can then write this in terms of charge, $Q$, flowing off the bottom plate:

 where $t$ is time.
 Charge on the capacitor plates is defined by the product of capacitance, $C$, and the voltage across the capacitor, $V_{C}$, we can hence say:

 Because capacitance in retinomorphic sensors is a function of time, $C$ cannot be taken out of the derivative as a constant.
 Using the product rule, we get the following general equation of retinomorphic sensor response:

 or, in terms of the output voltage: